christoller/tic-tac-toe/README.md

 ### HTML/CSS :

 I designed the game board using CSS Grid and created seperate containers for the start screen and player name screens that would be shown or hidden as needed.
 I used CSS animation to give some elements a “floating” effect to lend towards the space theme.
-For each box in my grid I gave a data cell index number as a way to reference each box in the javascript .
+For each box in my grid I gave a data cell index number as a way to reference each box in javascript.

 ### Javascript: